ukanth/afwall/README.md

 Upgrading
 ---------

-The upgrading mechanism is really simple, basically you can just "over-install" the new version over the old one, however this is the best pratice (which we recommended):
+The upgrading mechanism is really simple, basically you can just "over-install" the new version over the old one, however this is the best practice (which we recommended):

 * **Make a backup of the current version** (e.g. via Titanium Backup).
 * **Do not remove the current version** (otherwise your settings might getting reset).